edmilson-torres/github-api-interface/README.md

 ### Modifications

-- Layout modified (print of the finished project below)
+- Layout (print of the finished project below)
 - Theme dark and light with toggle button
 - Search on press Enter
 - Mobile first and responsive for tablet and desktop